Filing a Lis Pendens in a Divorce in Arizona

-The wife claimed Husband had no basis to file the lis pendens against the house in their divorce and sought damages against Husband.
+The wife claimed Husband had no basis to file the lis pendens against the house in their divorce and sought damages against the Husband.

 The trial court concluded Husband’s contributions toward the home created an equitable lien against the property which made it appropriate for Husband to have filed and recorded the lis pendens and denied Wife’s request for damages resulting from the filing of the lis pendens.

-Wife appealed the divorce court’s ruling on these issues.
+The wife appealed the divorce court’s ruling on these issues.

 The Arizona Court of Appeals ruled Arizona Revised Statute section 12-1119 allows a person to file and record a lis pendens in any lawsuit that could affect title to a home or other real estate.
-The Court of Appeals found it to be irrelevant whether Husband did or did not have a claim for an equitable lien against the home.
-Instead, the question was whether had a claim that could affect a right incident to the title of the home.
+The Court of Appeals found it to be irrelevant whether the Husband did or did not have a claim for an equitable lien against the home.
+Instead, the question was whether had a claim that could affect the right incident to the title of the home.

-The Court of Appeals concluded a divorce affects a right incident to the title to the home if a judgment entered by the divorce court would expand, restrict, or burden Wife’s rights bestowed by her title to the home.
+The Court of Appeals concluded a divorce affects a right incident to the title to the home if a judgment entered by the divorce court would expand, restrict, or burden the Wife’s rights bestowed by her title to the home.

-A divorce court should not consider whether a party, such as Husband, will prevail on his or her claim of a community lien unless Husband’s claims are baseless.
+A divorce court should not consider whether a party, such as Husband, will prevail on his or her claim of a community lien unless the Husband’s claims are baseless.